MCT-master/mct-master.github.io/_posts_draft/2018-09-03-A-team-first-week.md

 ### Working as a group 501 km apart through the portal

-First of all i need to say that this is one really great group of people to be working with, and i'm looking forward to working together on this project :grin:
+First of all i need to say that this is one really **great group of people to be working with**, and i'm looking forward to working together on this project :grin:

-No matter how well the group goes along there will be difficulties making the collaboration go smootly, and I have som pointers:
+**No matter how well the group goes along there will be difficulties making the collaboration go smootly**, and I have som pointers:

-* The technology is not running as well as we want, so network dropouts, sudden volume reductions and so on can make people repeat things over and over, and this leads to the work going slower, which again can make people loose their attention (maybe).
+* **The technology is not running as well as we want**, so network dropouts, sudden volume reductions and so on can make people **repeat things over and over**, and this leads to the **work going slower, which again can make people loose their attention (maybe).**

-* Equipment and expertise from teachers can be available at different times/days in Oslo and Trondheim.
-This can make it more difficult to get both sides to be available and to work at the same time.
+* **Equipment and expertise from teachers can be available at different times/days in Oslo and Trondheim**.
+This can make it more difficult to get both sides to be **available at the same time**.
 This week it happend to us (of course we solved it :wink:), but it can cause problems.
 The Oslo-guys could finish the work on their end on monday, but Sepehr and I (Jørgen) had to wait until tuesday to really get started on our room because of equipment needs.
 Since the Oslo-guys were finished there was no reason for them to come to the school other than just doing a soundcheck on our microphone setup.
 Of course it would be nice, but it's no point in a long travel just for that reason.
 (We dont have to have this example in the blog, but i feel the need to somehow describe the challenge of being at different places and still be cooperating on the kind of same thing (I'm also tired when writing this, so..))

-Last note!
-We finally got the last group member, Sepehr! :smiley: He is a great guy with lots of knowledge.
+**Last note!** We finally got the last group member, **Sepehr**! :smiley: He is a great guy with lots of knowledge.